Marvin Ammori

-Marvin Ammori is a lawyer, civil liberties advocate, and scholar best known for his work on network neutrality and Internet freedom issues.
-He currently serves as Chief Legal Officer of Uniswap.
+Marvin Ammori is an American lawyer, civil liberties advocate, and scholar best known for his work on network neutrality and Internet freedom issues.
+He is Chief Legal Officer of Uniswap.

-Education and career
+Career

-Ammori attended Brother Rice High School and went on to study literature at the University of Michigan.
-He earned his Juris Doctor from Harvard Law School., where he studied under communications scholar Yochai Benkler.
+Ammori attended Brother Rice High School and studied literature at the University of Michigan.
+He earned a Juris Doctor from Harvard Law School., where he studied under communications scholar Yochai Benkler.

-In 2007, while serving as the general counsel for nonprofit advocacy group Free Press, Ammori wrote the original Comcast complaint to the FCC in the Comcast-BitTorrent case, the first network neutrality enforcement action in the United States.
-He was active in the debate over the controversial copyright bills SOPA and the PROTECT IP Act, arguing that the bills would violate the First Amendment.
+In 2007, while general counsel for nonprofit advocacy group Free Press, Ammori wrote the original Comcast complaint to the FCC in the Comcast-BitTorrent case, the first network neutrality enforcement action in the United States.

 From 2008 to 2011, Ammori taught law at the University of Nebraska-Lincoln-College of Law, where he helped launch the law school's program in space and telecommunications law.